myHandiQR myHandiQR

 Sickle cell disease

-• sensitivity to cold, to altitude, to dehydration,
+• a marked sensitivity to cold, to altitude and to a lack of water;

 Possible accommodations